 Pricing options

-You have the choice to pay the fees at once or in three slices.
+You have the choice to pay the fees at once or in three installments.

 Enrollment Process